ai-hero-dev/cohort-002-skill-building/exercises/08-evals-project-work/08.02-evaluating-end-to-end-agent/explainer/readme.md

 <!-- VIDEO -->

 Let's expand the eval test cases with multi-hop queries (requiring multiple steps to answer) and filtering queries (testing specific data retrieval) to better test the system's capabilities.

+Recommendation: hand-code this commit.
+You can never have too much practice writing test cases.

 ### Steps To Complete